jday001/DataEntryToolbar/README.md

         `...`
     }

 3. To be notified as a user navigates through the table, implement only the methods you need from `DataEntryToolbarDelegate` (will soon be replaced with closures).
-The methods with a `lastUpdatedTextField` parameter pass in the text field that was navigated away from, in case you need to save it's contents':
+The methods with a `lastUpdatedTextField` parameter pass in the text field that was navigated away from, in case you need to save it's contents:

     func previousButtonTapped(lastActiveTextField: UITextField?) {
         if let textField = lastActiveTextField {